Bill to stop underage smoking

 passes with strong bipartisan support

 Currently, Colorado law only prohibits the sale and distribution of tobacco products to people younger than 18 years old.
 Colorado was one of 15 states to not have that law.
+This bill goes is a big step in reducing the incidence of teens picking up the habit of smoking.

 Ninety percent of tobacco users pick up the habit before age 18.
 This bill will help keep our children safe and will ultimately save taxpayer dollars in long-term health costs.